Jackevans47/F1-fan-page/README.md

 ## Future improvments
 - add favicon
 - add fully functional sign up and survey forms.
-- add links to tracks to user can find out more about them.
+- add links to tracks so user can find out more about them.

   ---
 ## Credits